influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 ```
   {{% note %}}
-  When exporting a resource in InfluxDB, InfluxDB will automatically create a `meta.name` for that resource.
-These names should be unique inside you InfluxDB instance, and a good naming convention can help ensure there are no colisions.
+  When you export a resource, InfluxDB creates a `meta.name` for that resource.
+These resource names should be unique inside your InfluxDB instance.
+Use a good naming convention to prevent duplicate `meta.names`.
 Changing the `meta.name` of the InfluxDB resource will cause the stack to orphan the resource with the previous name and create a new resource with the updated name.
   {{% /note %}}

 #### Automate the creation of a stack for each folder

-Each folder in your Github repository will likely become its own stack, and you'll want to automate the process to apply your changes to your InfluxDB instance.
-You can do that using some shell scripts and the Influx CLI.
-Here is an example shell script that will create a `redis` stack, and automatically apply those changes to your instance.
+To automatically create a stack from each folder in your GitHub repository, create a shell script to check for an existing stack and if the stack isn't found, use the `influx stacks init` command to create a new stack.
+The following sample script creates a `redis` stack and automatically apply those changes to your instance:

 ```sh
 echo "Checking for existing redis stack..."